Behind the R&D: WLP001 Dry California Ale Yeast®

 What is the viability?

-Dry yeast viability is generally expressed in the number of viable cells per gram rather than as a percentage, like liquid yeast.
-White Labs Dry Yeast typically contains 60-80% viable yeast with a minimum of 5 x 109 viable cells per gram.
+Active Dry yeast viability is generally expressed in the number of viable cells per gram rather than as a percentage, like liquid yeast.
+White Labs Premium Active Dry Yeast typically contains 60-80% viable yeast with a minimum of 5 x 109 viable cells per gram.
 The remaining dead yeast provides nutritional value in fermentation, including sterols, nitrogen, and vitamins.

 White Labs Dry Yeast are available in Professional (500g) and Homebrew (11g) sizes.